-Even with all the discoveries we still know very little about the people who lived in the ancient Indus Valley civilization.
+Even with all the discoveries. we still know very little about the people who lived in the ancient Indus Valley civilization.
 We do know that the civilization lasted about 1000 years from about 2500 BCE until about 1500 BCE.
 We know that they built large cities with straight streets and brick houses.
 We have found artifacts that suggest many other activities as well.
 There is no question at this point that this was a very advanced civilization.
 How advanced is still under investigation.